LA, San Francisco improve for broader business reopening | Taiwan News | 2021/05/05

 Moving vans carted off households for roomier suburban homes and younger people simply packed up their cars and left since they could work from anywhere.
 Residential rents plummeted, but now are climbing.

-The office vacancy rate in San Francisco is 18% compared to 10% a year earlier, said John Chang, senior vice president at Marcus & Millichap, a commercial real estate financing and advisory company.
-In Los Angeles, vacancies are at 17.5% from 13.5% a year earlier.
+The office vacancy rate in San Francisco is 18% compared with 10% a year earlier, said John Chang, senior vice president at Marcus & Millichap, a commercial real estate financing and advisory company.
+In Los Angeles, vacancies are at 17.5%, up from 13.5% a year earlier.

 Chang said workers suddenly abandoned San Francisco when the original shutdown order took effect.
 He expects the return will be more gradual.